 The most striking evidence of our planet’s activity are volcanoes and earthquakes, but the most captivating and fascinating sign are the mountain belts.

 With my heart still warm for that achievement, I left for Cairo, Egypt, where I had accepted a job as a teacher in an Italian high school.
 There I kept dreaming about geology, reading books and writing down notes.
-After only three month I left the job and came back home to follow my dreams.
-Everybody was criticizing me but I soon proved I was right.
+After only three months I left the job and came back home to follow my dreams.
+Everybody was criticizing me, but I soon proved I was right.
 I accepted a job as field geologist during the excavation of an important highway tunnel.
 I also had the chance to collaborate with the most famous Italian geologist Mario Tozzi, now a TV star, who had been a teaching assistant of both Parotto and Funiciello while I was a university student.
 After that job I obtained a research assistantship in the same university where I “failed” the doctorate admission.
-I had the chance to work side by side with my old professors, but also with researchers like Sveva Corrado (whom I owe my dream job – I don’t know where I would be without her) and many other professors and researchers among which Antonio Praturlon, a legend of Italian geology.
+I had the chance to work side by side with my old professors, but also with researchers like Sveva Corrado (whom I owe my dream job – it came true through her) and many other professors and researchers among which Antonio Praturlon, a legend of Italian geology.
 I learned a lot from those people.
 I stayed there for 7 years during which I had the chance to travel in UK and USA, where I was even invited to come back for a PhD program!
 I had come full circle.
 My comeback was complete.
 I never went to the USA for that PhD, but I can be satisfied just for having been given the chance.
 I don’t deny sometimes I still regret it.
 I still have a good friendly relationship with Martha Withjack, who’s teaching structural geology at Rutgers University, NJ.
-She was the one to suggest I joined their department and kept on doing so for a while (maybe she could renew her offer one day…).
+She was the one who suggested I’d joined their department and kept on doing so for a while (maybe she could renew her offer one day…).
+As of now, I am no longer working as a geologist.
+The dream job has been shattered.
+I’m doing something different now but try to keep my geology alive through these pages.